Pediatric Vision Care for Your Child

 Vision is one of the most important ways that children take in the world around them, whether in the classroom or at play.
 In fact, nearly 80% of all learning is done through the visual system.
 When a child has healthy vision, they can focus unfettered on their interests and hobbies, excel in school, and reach their highest ambitions.
+If a child has undiagnosed vision problems, they can fall behind in school and withdraw from healthy activities such as reaching and playing outdoors.
 At Wilmington Eye, our experienced pediatric team offers specialized vision care for children of all ages to ensure healthy vision and success in everything your child does.

 More Than Just Seeing Clearly

 A comprehensive eye exam can ensure your child sees clearly.
 But healthy vision is so much more than just seeing clearly.
 Our pediatric team will evaluate how your child’s eyes work together as a team, how they focus, test coordination, and identify the presence of ocular diseases such as strabismus or amblyopia, which are common eye diseases among children.
 We also understand that children can be apprehensive about seeing an eye doctor.
 Our pediatric team of doctors and technicians work with both you and your child to ensure the process is fun, educational, and medically beneficial.

 Visual acuity has to do with how well your eyes see at up close distances, intermediate distances, and far away distances.
 During a preventative eye care visit with our pediatric ophthalmologist or a pediatric optometrist, we can determine if your child has trouble seeing at any distance.
 If a refractive error is diagnosed, such as nearsightedness (also referred to as myopia) or farsightedness (also referred to as hyperopia), we will work with our licensed opticians to find the right glasses for your child.